chipsalliance/Caliptra/doc/Caliptra.md

 - This register may be cleared at any time via register write (W1C).
 - Caliptra will signal this using a cptra\_error\_non\_fatal wire.
 - Caliptra reset via `cptra_rst_b` or a write to clear the NON-FATAL ERROR register will cause the interrupt to deassert.
-- Optional for SOCs to include this signal in their logic.
+- Optional for SoCs to include this signal in their logic.

 **FW Errors**